 Protein is found in meat, fish, eggs, beans, pulses, nuts and dairy foods.
 Try to include some sort of protein in each meal.
 You might find some foods easier to eat and drink, for example full fat (or gold top!) milk, cheese, custard or full fat yoghurt.

 Doing some physical activity can help boost appetite and keep your muscles strong.
-Try starting with a short walk around the block or read Macmillan’s Move More booklet for other tips.
+Try starting with a short walk around the block or you can read Macmillan’s Move More booklet for other tips here.

 It is usually safe to have the occasional alcoholic drink during cancer treatment but it is always worth discussing this with your oncologist.
 Some medications can react with alcohol so read the patient information to be sure.

 Current recommendations from the UK Chief Medical officer state that men and women should limit alcohol intake to 14 units per week, spread over 3 days or more.
-Go to www.drinkaware.co.uk for more information on units of alcohol and reducing your intake.
+Go to the drink aware website here for more information on units of alcohol and reducing your intake.

 Food is important to support you through and after your treatment, and lifestyle changes may reduce the risk of your cancer coming back.
 If you are well, have not lost weight and have no ongoing symptoms from your treatment, you are advised to follow a healthy balanced diet.
 It is also important to be a healthy weight, since being overweight may increase your risk of certain cancers.

-A healthy balanced diet is based on the Eatwell Guide and should include a selection of foods from each of the following food groups:
+A healthy balanced diet is based on the Eatwell Guide - which you can read here - and should include a selection of foods from each of the following food groups:

 A healthy weight is based on the ratio between your weight and height.
 This is known as your Body Mass Index (BMI).
-You can use the NHS height/weight chart to see if you are in the healthy range, or alternatively use the NHS Choices calculator.
+You can use the NHS height/weight chart here to see if you are in the healthy range.

 Always remember that if you are having cancer treatment we do not recommend that you lose a lot of weight.
 It is better to wait until your treatment is finished when adopting a healthy lifestyle will reduce your risk of recurrence.